rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Kokonaisluku voidaan tarvittaessa muuttaa liukuluvuksi lisäämällä sen eteen tyyppimuunnosoperaatio `(double)`: -->

-An integers can be converted into a floating point number by placing a type-casting operation `(double)` before it:
+An integer can be converted into a floating point number by placing a type-casting operation `(double)` before it:

 <!-- ```java
 int eka = 3;